 What are your customers, competitors and channels doing, and what do they need?
 What’s driving them?

 Then, work out what value you bring them to meet that need.
-Your product or service needs to create something that people will pay for.
+Your product or service needs to create something people will pay for.

 That’s your (internal) business capability audit.